vitac215/emailplus/README.md

 Email++ is a chrome extension for gmail that allows email senders to continue to modify the emails they have sent.

+## Install
+* Download and extract the repo.
+* Enable Developer mode by ticking the checkbox in the upper-right corner.
+* Click on the "Load unpacked extension..." button to load the folder named "chromeextension".

 ## Main Features
 * <b>Snap</b>
 	* Delete part of the email content